Overview

 which it receives a performance-based fee.

-To mitigate the conflict of interest described above, MSR aims to act in the best interests of its
+in relation to the above conflict of interest on an ongoing basis.
+MSR aims to act in the best interests

-clients, as a fiduciary, and subscribes to managing Traditional Fee and Performance Fee client
+of its clients, as a fiduciary, and subscribes to managing Traditional Fee and Performance Fee

-accounts in a fair and similar fashion.
-MSR fully discloses to its clients all material information
+client accounts in a fair and similar fashion.
+MSR fully discloses to its clients all material

-regarding this method of compensation and its risks prior to entering into an advisory contract.
+information regarding this method of compensation and its risks prior to entering into an advisory

-Further, MSR manages all client accounts in a manner it deems to be consistent with each clients’
+contract.
+Further, MSR manages all client accounts in a manner it deems to be consistent with each

 MINIMUM ACCOUNT REQUIREMENTS: